eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 unsuitable for such a technique?

-Which is why I'm writing the first of what will (hopefully) be a series of posts on _"Why (Thing) Sucks"_.
+Which is why I'm writing the first of what will (hopefully) be a series of posts on _"Why [Thing] Sucks"_.
+The title is provocative but reductive: a better name might be _When and Why [Thing] Might Suck_... but that doesn't have quite the same ring to it.
 I'll be outlining what I tried and why it didn't work.
 Documenting my failures and doing a quick post-mortem, if you will.
 Hopefully this will be useful to other people trying to do the same thing I'm doing.

 ---